Campus jobs - work while studying

 Applying for jobs

-If no jobs are showing, you can set up a job alert on Solent Futures Online and you will be notified when a new campus job is advertised.
+If no jobs are showing, you can set up a job alert on Solent Futures Online (find out how by watching this video) and you will be notified when a new campus job is advertised.

 Applying for a campus job requires the same care you should give to any job application.
 Read the advertisement carefully and provide all the information requested.
 Don't forget to provide contact details.
 You might want to use the CV 360 tool on Solent Futures Online to check your CV is ready to be submitted before applying for a campus job.